MoSamir70/Sales_Analytics/README.md

 ---
 If U have this error:
-gcloud : The term 'gcloud' is not recognized as the name of a cmdlet, function, script file, or operable program.
+The term 'gcloud' is not recognized as the name of a cmdlet, function, script file, or operable program.

  🔗 [*(Download SDK From Here)*](https://dl.google.com/dl/cloudsdk/channels/rapid/GoogleCloudSDKInstaller.exe)